ngzube/accrete/README.md

 **mkinput.py:** Python script can create a window to allow user to set variable defaults for accrere4.inp.
 Can also be run automatically without input, relying on default values set at top of code.

-**datagrabber.py:** Python script to search for finished output files and compile lists of surviving particles, their mass, semi-major axis, dEpsilon, ID, and Run#.

 ## Main Program
 **accrete5e_for_nick.f** (Fortran77)
 - Inputs collision data to track features of particles involved.